Chevrolet Corvette (C6)

-The Chevrolet Corvette (C6) is the sixth generation of the Corvette sports car that was produced by Chevrolet division of General Motors for the 2005 to 2013 model years.
+The Chevrolet Corvette (C6) is the sixth generation of the Corvette sports car that was produced by Chevrolet from 2005 to 2013.
 It is the first Corvette with exposed headlamps (as opposed to hidden headlamps) since the 1962 model.
 Production variants include the Z06, ZR1, Grand Sport, and 427 Convertible.
 Racing variants include the C6.R, an American Le Mans Series GT1 championship and 24 Hours of Le Mans GTE-Pro winner.

 Overview

 The Corvette C6 featured new bodywork with exposed headlamps, revised suspension geometry, a larger passenger compartment, a larger 5967 cc V8 engine and a higher level of refinement.
 It is 5.1 inches (13 cm) shorter than the C5, but the wheelbase was increased by 1.2 inches (3 cm).
 It is also one inch (2.5 cm) narrower.
-The new LS2 engine has a power output of 400 hp at 6,000 rpm and 400 lbft of torque at 4,400 rpm.
+The new GM LS2 engine has a power output of 400 hp at 6,000 rpm and 400 lbft of torque at 4,400 rpm.
 Like the C5, the Corvette C6's suspension consisted of independent unequal-length double wishbones with transverse fiberglass mono-leaf springs and optional magnetorheological dampers.